Policies & procedures to create positive basketball environments

 To increase education and awareness on the signs and symptoms of concussion and the specific protocols for managing concussions in BNS sanctioned activities.

-To ensure that all Directors, Committee Members and Employees of Ontario Basketball maintain confidentiality with respect to Confidential Information pertaining to OBA’s operations.
+To ensure that all Directors, Committee Members and Employees of Basketball Nova Scotia maintain confidentiality with respect to Confidential Information pertaining to BNS’s operations.

 The Association is committed to providing an environment in which all Individuals involved with the Association are treated fairly and with respect.